Sums of squares in Macaulay2: Sums of squares in ideals

 }

-An alternative way to approach this problem is to construct the quotient $S = \kk[x_{1},\dots,x_{n}]/I$ and then write $0\in S$ as a sum-of-squares.
+Another way to approach this problem is to construct the quotient $S = \kk[x_{1},\dots,x_{n}]/I$ and then write $0\in S$ as a sum of squares.
 In this case the input to \verb|sosInIdeal| is simply the quotient ring~$S$. {

 }